From our Herbs + Astrology series

 E N E R G E T I C S

 Jupiter herbs are warm and moist, and mostly masculine.
 These herbs tend to be very expansive, and magnify whatever it’s paired with.
 Herbs that are considered uplifting, with “anti-depressant” qualities, joyful, mood enhancing and inspire a positive feeling are Jupiterian.
-This category of herbs the spiritual enhancing herbs that are appropriate for meditation, also like herbs that induce lucid dreaming, like kalea sacatechichi (also a bitter tonic for the liver!), and silene capensis.
+This category of herbs the spiritual enhancing herbs that are appropriate for meditation, also like herbs that induce lucid dreaming, like Kalea sacatechichi (also a bitter tonic for the liver!), and Ganoderma lucidum (Reishi)

 J O V I A N H E R B S